Gerard Lee: Career

-Lee met Jane Campion at AFTRS and later co-wrote her feature debut, Sweetie, which won Best Screenplay at the Australian Film Institute Awards, a Camera d'Or at Cannes, and many other awards.
+In the 1980s, Lee met Jane Campion at AFTRS and later co-wrote her feature debut, Sweetie, which won Best Screenplay at the Australian Film Institute Awards, a Caméra d'Or at Cannes, and many other awards.
 It was screened internationally and is now part of The Criterion Collection.

-Lee's feature film All Men Are Liars, set in the Queensland cane fields, which he wrote and directed, opened the Sydney Film Festival in 1995 and won awards internationally (San Remo Film Festival, Palm Springs Film Festival).
+Lee's own feature film All Men Are Liars, set in the Queensland cane fields, which he wrote and directed, opened the Sydney Film Festival in 1995 and won awards internationally (Palm Springs International Film Festival).